pminina01/readthedocs/Database-target.md

 ### Connection Options
 * **dbProvider** - Name of the database provider.
 Required.
 Default: sqlserver The parameter name should be a provider invariant name as registered in machine.config or app.config.
 Common values are:
+  * sqlserver, mssql, microsoft or msde - Resolves to System.Data.SqlClient Data Provider
+  * oledb - OLEDB Data Provider (Not recognized on NetCore)
+  * odbc - ODBC Data Provider (Not recognized on NetCore)
   * System.Data.SqlClient -
   * System.Data.SqlServerCe.3.5 -
   * System.Data.OracleClient - (deprecated in .NET Framework 4)